bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

    over binary websocket frames.
-However, NumPy arrays of dtype ``float32``, ``float64`` and integer types smaller than ``int32`` are base64 encoded in content frame to avoid performance limitations of naiive JSON string serialization.
+However, NumPy arrays of dtype ``float32``, ``float64`` and integer types smaller than ``int32`` are base64 encoded in content frame to avoid performance limitations of naive JSON string serialization.
    JavaScript's lack of native 64-bit integer support precludes them from inclusion in this optimization.
    The base64 encoding should be entirely transparent to all